The Letter (1940 film): Plot

-In the aftermath of the trial Robert announces to Leslie and Joyce that he plans to buy a rubber plantation in Sumatra to give he and Leslie a fresh start.
+In the aftermath of the trial Robert announces to Leslie and Joyce that he plans to buy a rubber plantation in Sumatra to give him and Leslie a fresh start.
 It will require all his savings, plus a mortgage, but he can hardly contain his excitement.
-The collaborators are forced to reveal his dream is wholly impossible.
-When Robert hears the price paid for the letter he demands to read it, and is completely devastated to learn not merely that Leslie had lied about the killing but had been shamelessly unfaithful with Hammond for years.
+Joyce informs him of the true cost of the letter, which Robert insists on reading.
+He is devastated to learn that Leslie had lied about the killing and had been unfaithful with Hammond for years.